The Encore Career Handbook

 About the Author

 Marci Alboher is a vice president at Encore.org.
 She is one of the nation’s leading authorities on career issues and workplace trends.
 Marci’s current focus is on the power of connecting, collaborating and innovating across the generations.
 A former blogger and columnist for The New York Times, her latest book is “The Encore Career Handbook: How to Make a Living and a Difference in the Second Half of Life.”
-She is regularly called upon for commentary in media outlets around the world, and she has been interviewed by countless news organizations, including NBC’s Today and Nightly News, National Public Radio, AARP, the International Herald Tribune and USA Today.
-Marci serves on the board of directors of Girls Write Now and as a mentor-editor for The OpEd Project.
-Earlier in her career, Marci spent a decade practicing law.
+Marci is regularly called upon for commentary in media outlets around the world, and she has been interviewed by countless news organizations, including NBC’s Today and Nightly News, National Public Radio, AARP, the International Herald Tribune and USA Today.
+She is former vice chair of the board of directors of Girls Write Now, and serves as a mentor-editor for The OpEd Project.
+Earlier in her career, she spent a decade practicing law.
 She lives in New York City with her husband Jay and French Bulldog Sinatra. @heymarci READ MORE